AdrianD1021/Group-8-Final-Project/README.md

 Project Overview: We used natural language processing (NLP) to build a machine learning program that identifies and recommends relevant courses based on the user’s input.

-Data Set Source: Course Relevance Dataset from Kaggle
+Data Set Source: Course Relevance Dataset from Kaggle Total data points n = 905

 Machine Learning Tools:
 PySpark